Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ### Changelog

+* v.2.0.16 - Mar 13th - Added support for ypub and zpub for Bitcoin and Litecoin in test mode.
+See `xpub support` in the docs.
 * v.2.0.15 - Mar 12th - Added Dash support in test mode.
 We're supporting all the features for DASH as we support for other Satoshi-like coins.
 Additional columns: `blocks.cbtx`, `transactions.type` (possible types: `simple`, `proregtx`, `proupservtx`, `proupregtx`, `prouprevtx`, `cbtx`, `qctx`, `subtxregister`, `subtxtopup`, `subtxresetkey`, `subtxcloseaccount`), `transactions.is_instant_lock`, `transactions.is_special` (`true` for all transaction types except `simple`), `transactions.special_json` (contains special transaction data encoded in json).
 E.g.: `https://api.blockchair.com/dash/blocks`
 * v.2.0.14 - Mar 6th
     * Added xpub support in test mode.
 There's now support for retrieving info about multiple addresses using xpub keys.
 Use `https://api.blockchair.com/{chain}/dashboards/xpub/{xpub}`.
 See `xpub support` in the docs.